geoserver/geoserver/doc/en/user/source/extensions/metadata/uiconfiguration.rst

 tab
 ^^^
 Optionally, attributes may be displayed on separate tabs.
 All tabs must be listed under `tabs` in the main configuration.
-Then this property is used to assign each attribute to one or more tab (seperated by comma), so that the custom metadata panel is divided in tabs:
+Then this property is used to assign each attribute to one or more tab (separated by comma), so that the custom metadata panel is divided in tabs:

     .. figure:: images/metadata-tabs.png